thepalbi/tsm-pipeline/README.md

 The tool takes a CodeQL query and boosts it by inferring new sink candidates.
 In order to work properly the tool must point to a version of the CodeQL library containing the libraries to boost.
-They should be installed (or linked) under the folder `lib-worse/codeql` of the root folder.
 Current version of libraries to boost is: [commit `e277a2ef6c9998c927cb6e4b277a0ac51fd6b9dd` from CodeQl repo](https://github.com/github/codeql/commit/e277a2ef6c9998c927cb6e4b277a0ac51fd6b9dd)

 ## Installing dependencies